 - Recommend changes, improvements and additions to the scheme where appropriate

 - Provide guidance to ensure that the FORS Standard is subject to continuous improvement, remains relevant to industry needs and compatible with all relevant legislation

-- Provide representatives to form an independent panel to hear member appeals relating to compliance and enforcement action taken by FCP
+- Provide representatives to form an independent panel to hear member appeals relating to compliance and enforcement action taken by the Scheme Administrator

 - Help promote the development and growth of FORS to suppliers, customers, colleagues and stakeholders